ingokasch/docker_skeleton/README.md

 ### 5. TYPO3 project
-The docker_skeleton supports the implementation of TYPO3.
-If you want to include TYPO3 answere the question with "**yes or y**", otherwise answere with "**no or n**" and the step will be skipped.
+The docker_skeleton supports the implementation of TYPO3 and generic PHP projects.
+If you want to include TYPO3 choose option "**1) TYPO3**".
+For a generic PHP project choose option "**2) Generic PHP project**".

 ```
-Init as TYPO3 project? yes/no
+Project type:
+1) TYPO3
+2) Generic PHP project
+Choose your project type:
 ```